Vitali-Matteo/SMBUD-Project/README.md

 ## Getting Started

+If you want to start from scratch:
   1. Clone this repository
-2. Download the Yelp dataset using the link provided in the Dump folder
+  2. Download the Yelp dataset using the link provided in the report
   3. Install required dependencies
   4. Run the preprocessing notebook first
-5. Execute queries and sentiment analysis notebooks
+  5. Execute queries and sentiment analysis notebooks (or, download the sentiment analysis results using the provided link in Dump folder)

+If you want to start from the dumped DB:
+  1. Clone this repository
+  2. Download the dump using the link provided in the Dump folder
+  3. Install required dependencies
+  4. Execute queries and sentiment analysis notebooks (or, download the sentiment analysis results using the provided link in Dump folder)

 ## Author